Reduce work

 What you need to do

-Before making your decision, it is advisable to check when your state old-age pension (AOW) will start and what consequences your decision will have for your partner’s and orphans’ pension.
+Before you make a decision, it is advisable to check when your state old-age pension (AOW) will start and what consequences your decision will have for your partner’s and orphans’ pension.

 3. Retire early